The best pizzas in Florence

 Via dei Benci, 7 - ph: +39 055 399 4589

-With its two kingdoms Berberè means good and digestible pizza.
+With its the kingdoms Berberè means good and digestible pizza.
 The secret ingredients?
 A pizza that arrives, already cut into 8 slices, seasoned one by one, in order to stimulate the sharing typical of this dish.
 The dough is made only with live sourdough, very long leavening times (from 24 to 48 hours) and organic semi-integral flours, as well as enkir, spelt and Senatore Cappelli flour.
 Here no pairing is taken for granted, try the Calabrese signed by chef Luca Abruzzino or the simple margherite and marinated with quality ingredients that you can feel at the first bite!

 Pizzeria Antica Porta